Glioma 261: Biological, Molecular, and Genetic Characteristics

 GL261 tumors exhibit many distinctive characteristics of malignant gliomas, such as angiogenesis, infiltrative invasion, and rapid proliferation in the surrounding brain tissue.
 These tumors are usually classified as high-grade gliomas and display heterogeneity in cell morphology and gene expression.

 At the genomic level, GL261 cells show mutations and alterations in pathways commonly disrupted in human glioblastoma, like the p53, PTEN, and Rb tumor suppressor pathways.
 The cell line also demonstrates upregulation of the epidermal growth factor receptor (EGFR) and other growth-promoting signaling cascades that drive uncontrolled proliferation.

-At the genomic level, GL261 cells show mutations and alterations in pathways commonly disrupted in human glioblastoma, like the p53, PTEN, and Rb tumor suppressor pathways.
-The cell line also demonstrates upregulation of the epidermal growth factor receptor (EGFR) and other growth-promoting signaling cascades that drive uncontrolled proliferation.

 More recent work using single-nucleus RNA sequencing (snRNA-seq) has provided high-resolution transcriptomic data comparing GL261 with human glioblastoma subtypes.
 García-Vicente et al. (2025) found that GL261 closely models the mesenchymal subtype of GBM, which is one of the most common and aggressive human subtypes.
 This study confirmed that GL261 replicates several transcriptional and cellular features of human glioblastoma, but it does lack some subtype-specific markers found in proneural or classical GBMs.

 Immune Profile

-Unlike many xenograft models that require immunodeficient mice, GL261 can be implanted in immunocompetent C57BL/6 mice, allowing researchers to study tumor—immune interactions in a physiologically relevant environment.
+Unlike many xenograft models that require immunodeficient mice, GL261 can be implanted in immunocompetent C57BL/6 mice, allowing researchers to study tumor-immune interactions in a physiologically relevant environment.
 GL261 tumors are moderately immunogenic, expressing major histocompatibility complex (MHC) class I and II molecules and stimulating detectable immune responses.
-However, the tumors also develop immune-suppressing mechanisms, including the recruitment of regulatory T cells (Tregs), tumor-associated macrophages (TAMs), and myeloid-derived suppressor cells (MDSCs) within the tumor microenvironment.
+However, the tumors also develop immune-suppressing mechanisms, including the recruitment of regulatory T cell (Tregs), tumor-associated macrophage (TAMs), and myeloid-derived suppressor cell (MDSCs) within the tumor microenvironment.

 Functional profiling has shown that GL261 utilizes several immune-evasion pathways that mirror those found in human glioblastoma, including upregulation of immune checkpoint molecules such as PD-L1 and CTLA-4.
 Despite these similarities, certain transcriptomic differences remain.
 For instance, GL261 may exhibit a higher baseline expression of interferon-response genes than typical human GBMs, which reflects species-specific immune dynamics.